Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Tip #7: Enjoy Nutritious Beverages with Your Meals

-An easy way for athletes to add calories to their day is by drinking beverages that provide nutritious calories with their meals.
-I encourage athletes to seek out beverages that provide vitamins and minerals rather than sugar-sweetened drinks with no added nutrients.
+Another easy way for athletes to add calories to their day is by drinking beverages that provide nutritious calories with their meals.

 Ideas for beverages that athletes following a vegan diet can enjoy with their meals include: